Floating into the Night: Release

-Reception
+Reception and legacy

 Critical response

 Floating into the Night has received widespread critical acclaim.
 Stuart Bailie of NME praised it as "an immense study of wonderment and near-perfection."
 In a short feature article in Spin, Scott Cohen likened the album to "a dark movie with no film footage, just a haunting voice, bizarre dialogue and vivid atmospherics", and described Cruise's vocals as "scary and beautiful".
 Q included Floating into the Night in its year-end list of the "50 Best Albums of 1990".
 However, the album garnered a mixed review from The Village Voice editor Robert Christgau, who said that "when admirers claim [Cruise] sounds best in a dark room at three in the morning, I wonder whether she puts them to sleep too."
 In the 1992 Rolling Stone Album Guide, J. D. Considine wrote that "Cruise comes across as a sort of post-modern Claudine Longet—an amusing concept, to be sure, but hardly worth an entire album."

 In a retrospective review for AllMusic, Ned Raggett referred to Floating into the Night as "more or less [the] unofficial soundtrack [to] Twin Peaks" and added that "the combination of Cruise's sweet, light tones, Lynch's surprisingly affecting lyrics … and Angelo Badalamenti's combination of retro styles and modern ambience, is a winner throughout.
 The feeling is one of a 50s jukebox suddenly plunged into a time warp, dressed with extra sparkle and with a just-sleepy-enough, narcotic feeling."
 Pitchfork critic Sam Sodomsky called the album "one of dream pop's chief benchmarks", while also noting that it "captured something important about dreams that plenty of other artists in the genre have ignored ...
 Cruise and her collaborators also had the ability to shake you awake, to twist an image that should be pretty into something broken and grotesque."
 In 2010 Pitchfork included "Falling" at number 146 on its staff list of "The Top 200 Tracks of the 1990s"; Tom Ewing said that "[the song] catches you with its dreamy, echo-drenched gentility—like Les Paul and Mary Ford inventing shoegaze in 1961—and inside is one of the decade's simplest and warmest love songs."
 Floating into the Night was ranked at number 24 on Facts 2013 list of "The 100 Best Albums of the 1980s", and at number 67 on Pitchforks 2018 list of "The 200 Best Albums of the 1980s".